adrian-kumpe/battleship/README.md

 ### First Exercise Task

-Design and implement a simple point-and-click game (Battleship in this case), with the aim of making the application multimodal, specifically enabling voice control.
+Design and implement a simple point-and-click game (battleship in this case), with the aim of making the application multimodal, specifically enabling voice control.

 ### Second to Fourth Exercise Tasks

-Implement voice control for your game by using the Alexa Skills Kit (ASK), which involves creating an Alexa skill with intent handler functions and setting up a REST interface for the game to receive commands from Alexa.
+Implement voice control for your game by using the Alexa Skills Kit (ASK), which involves creating an Alexa skill with intent handler functions and setting up a REST interface for the game (we just use a short socket.io connection) to receive commands from Alexa.
 Enhance the Alexa skill with advanced features such as speaking styles or speech emphasis.

 ### Fifth and Sixth Exercise Task